nypublicradio/unettest/docs/blog/unettest.md

 + Wade through CloudWatch logs to find the recorded behavior

 Searching CloudWatch is not an easy or reliable way to detect subtle nuances in configuration changes.
-Sometimes the test results would not appear at all, sometimes I would be searching old time frames, sometimes old tests would be mixed in with the current tests, I was flooded with unrelated logs.
-It was bad.
+Often, the test results would not appear at all, I would be searching old time frames, or old tests would be mixed in with the current tests.
+I was flooded with unrelated logs.

 It was a bad way of asking questions.
 This development cycle was so kludgy , I was able to suss out WHAT the behavior was but not WHY.
 Not even WHAT EXACTLY.